mishe-schemmann/thingforward-io-site/source/blog/2016-11-28-Installing-PlatformIO-and-usb_serial-in-a-Linux-VM-using-Vagrant.html.markdown

              python2-pip-8.1.2-1
 ```

-Some additional rights management, otherwise vagrant user may not pip-install packages.
+Some additional rights management, otherwise a vagrant user may not pip-install packages.

 ```bash
 $ sudo -i